dbkid/NewSocial/docs/README.md

 - boolean for fetching to author display page to prevent flicker
 - check if current user on author show on enter
 - make write a story make an ajax request (not updating current user)
+- make avatar/publish modals drop downs : fix triangles and positioning

 - header: if own story, render: edit. else: render write story

 - responses: if checking current user id : logged in state

+- need to make linking to story page a call back

 - fixed position of drop down